What is CDN?

 - Load traffic evenly across several servers, making it easier to scale rapid boosts in traffic.

-- It provides uninterrupted service even if one or more of the CDN servers go offline, because the failover can redistribute the traffic to the other operational servers.
+- It provides uninterrupted service even if one or more of the CDN servers go offline because the failover can redistribute the traffic to the other operational servers.

-- In case when a data center is having technical issues, Anycast routing transfers the traffic to another available data center, ensuring that no users lose access to the website.
+- In case a data center is having technical issues, Anycast routing transfers the traffic to another available data center, ensuring that no users lose access to the website.

 How does a CDN protect data?

 A CDN can keep a site secured with fresh TLS/SSL certificates which will ensure a high standard of authentication, encryption, and integrity.
 Investigate the security concerns surrounding CDNs, and explore what can be done to securely deliver content.
+Let us know if your website seems too slow, we will help you to set up CDN that can improve a website’s performance.